joncampbell123/dosbox-x/README.md

 This is primarily due to limitations around SDL1.
 SDL is responsible for input handling, and SDL1 in particular only supports US keyboards.
 As such when using the SDL1 version and a non-US keyboard, DOSBox-X will automatically use scancodes with the default ```usescancodes=auto``` config setting to work around keyboard layout problems.

-When using the SDL2 binary, scancodes are not needed when using non-US keyboard layouts.
+Scancodes are not needed when using non-US keyboard layouts when using the SDL2 binary.

 If you find that a keyboard layout is not yet supported by DOSBox-X, in order to add additional layouts for use with DOSBox-X, please see file [README.keyboard-layout-handling](README.keyboard-layout-handling) on how to do so as a developer.

-For further information on regional settings of DOSBox-X, including country-specific date/time formats, please look at the user guide in the [DOSBox-X Wiki](https://github.com/joncampbell123/dosbox-x/wiki).
+For further information on regional settings of DOSBox-X, such as support for the Euro symbol and country-specific date and time formats as well as using language files for customized display messages and a list of supported keyboard layouts in DOSBox-X, please look at the user guide in the [DOSBox-X Wiki](https://github.com/joncampbell123/dosbox-x/wiki).